The best hemiplegia treatment is exercise — but how you can exercise when half the body is paralyzed?

 The paralyzed side is usually opposite to the side of the brain that was injured.
 For example, a left hemisphere stroke can result in right sided hemiplegia, because each half of the brain controls the opposite side of the body.

-It’s important to recognize that the problem does not originate from your muscles, thought.
+It’s important to recognize that the problem does not originate from your muscles, though.
 The root problem lies in the brain’s impaired ability to send signals to move your muscles.

 Therefore, hemiplegia treatment revolves around restoring your “mind-muscle” communication.
 This is possible through neuroplasticity, your brain’s innate ability to heal and rewire itself.

-Neuroplasticity allows healthy parts of the brain to take over the function of movement.
-This is great news for hemiplegia patients that want to regain mobility on their paralyzed side.
+Neuroplasticity allows healthy parts of the brain to take over areas that may have been damaged by the stroke or brain injury.
+This is great news for patients with hemiplegia who want to regain movement on the side that is paralyzed.

 However, neuroplasticity doesn’t just happen — it needs your help to get started.